AxisCommunications/acap3-examples/utility-libraries/openssl_curl_example/README.md

 ## Outline of build steps

-1. **Prepare build environment** - We want to build all libraries with the `libc` version of the SDK and avoid using `libssl` or `libcrypto`, which are also available in the SDK, by accident.
-To achieve this, we recommend removing the OpenSSL libraries in the SDK library path.
-You don't need to remove curl since it's not included in the SDK.
+1. **Prepare build environment** - We want to build all libraries with the `libc` version of the SDK and avoid using `libssl`, `libcrypto` or `libcurl` which are also available in the SDK, by accident.
+To achieve this, we recommend removing any OpenSSL or curl libraries in the SDK library path.

    Why not remove these libraries from the SDK?
 The [Licensekey API](https://help.axis.com/acap-3-developer-guide#license-api)